 How’s that post-Thanksgiving hangover treating you?
 Have you exhausted your drawstring pants and oversized tees?
 Have you polished off your final few turkey sandwiches and leftover slices of pie?

 With our move-in date looming just around the corner, we opted to stay close by for Thanksgiving to celebrate with Brett’s family.
-Although I enjoy the nuances of holidays with his family, I can’t help but miss the comfort and familiarity of the traditions that I grew up with.
-I’m obsessed with the cornbread dressing and bacon-y green beans that this Southern Thanksgiving provided me, but I missed the things that really make it feel like the holidays- my grandparents scurrying around the kitchen, nibbling on trays of olives with my Mom, and even passing around that carrot salad that absolutely no one eats.
+I’m obsessed with the cornbread dressing and bacon-y green beans that this Southern Thanksgiving provided me, but I missed the things that really make it feel like the holidays.
+I miss my grandparents scurrying around the kitchen and nibbling on trays of olives with my Mom.
+I even miss passing around that carrot salad that absolutely no one eats.
 It’s funny how much things like that, the atmosphere and the faces and the flavors that you grow up with, shape your idea of what a holiday or gathering should look like.
 I think the absence of those things deepens my love and appreciation for the people who created those moments for me.

 First, we have an olive oil pie crust.
 Adapted from my trusty, no-fail crust, this pie dough has the addition of olive oil to it!
 Although it does just barely change the texture of the crust, it provides a subtle whiff of that olive oil flavor that is interesting and super tasty to eat.
 The filling here, similar to the chocolate chess pie I shared this time last year, is scented with lemon zest and utilizes olive oil in place of the butter.
 The texture of this filling is really very similar to any normal chess pie, but again, the flavor of the olive oil meshes perfectly with the tangy citrus.
 It’s really lovely.

 The key here really is the olive oil.
-Although the flavor is extremely subtle, any olive oil that doesn’t have a definitively fresh and delicious flavor will simply make the pie taste greasy.
+The flavor is extremely subtle, but oil that doesn’t have a definitively delicious flavor will make the pie taste greasy.
 Gross, right?
-Lucini is a brand I trust to provide quality olive oil for a variety of my baking and cooking needs, but it especially shines in this pie.
+Lucini is a brand I trust to provide quality olive oil for a variety of my baking and cooking needs; it especially shines in this pie.
 If you’re on the hunt for a favorite olive oil, I would highly suggest giving Lucini a try.

 I like to finish this lemon olive oil pie with freshly whipped cream.
 This is totally optional, but I think it adds a nice finishing touch to an already fab pie.
-Although I lean on pies most throughout the holidays, I think a dish like this would be perfectly delicious in the spring or summer as well.
+Although I lean on pies during holidays, this pie would be perfectly delicious in the spring or summer as well.
 It’s bright, fresh, and flavorful while still maintaining it’s status as an indulgent, rich dessert.